-One very rare Quercus 'Mt Macedon' Tree that is healthy but has poor structure is located just east of Cedar

-• One very rare Pinus coulteri which is in quite poor condition is located between Cedar Avenue and Oval 10. • A large area on the Russell Street edge south of Eyre Street is planted with small groups of a variety of rare Quercus sp. obtained from an Oak enthusiast in

-One unidentified Quercus sp. just west of Cedar Avenue at the intersection of Oak Avenue.
-The tree is small and
+- One very rare Quercus 'Mt Macedon' Tree that is healthy but has poor structure is located just east of Cedar Avenue south of Oval 9. - One very rare Pinus coulteri which is in quite poor condition is located between Cedar Avenue and Oval 10. - A large area on the Russell Street edge south of Eyre Street is planted with small groups of a variety of rare Quercus sp. obtained from an Oak enthusiast in Warragul in the 1990's.x - One unidentified Quercus sp. just west of Cedar Avenue at the intersection of Oak Avenue.
+The tree is small and stunted.